AbbVie invests in switchable CAR-T therapies for cancer

 AbbVie is teaming up with the California Institute for Biomedical Research (Calibr), a division of Scripps Research Institute, to design and develop a new generation of switchable chimeric antigen receptor T-cell (CAR-T) therapies for cancer.
-The partnership demonstrates AbbVie’s excitement about new, controllable versions of cell therapy that are just now beginning to move from the lab bench to clinical studies.
+The partnership shows AbbVie’s excitement about new, controllable versions of cell therapy that are just now beginning to move into clinical studies.

 Investments in cell therapies have gained steam since the first two CAR-T medicines were approved by the U.S. Food & Drug Administration last fall.
-Sold by Novartis and Gilead Sciences, they use a cancer patient’s own T cells, a type of immune cell, to attack cancer.
+Sold by Novartis and Gilead Sciences, they attack cancer with a patient’s own T cells.

-Making the CAR-T therapies requires removing T cells from an individual’s body, genetically engineering them to produce a synthetic protein called a chimeric antigen receptor and reinfusing them into the patient’s bloodstream.
-The CAR then detects a particular signal, or antigen, on cancer cells, and destroys them.
+Making the CAR-T therapies requires removing T cells from a person’s body, engineering them to produce a synthetic protein called a chimeric antigen receptor, and reinfusing them into the patient’s blood.
+The CAR then detects a particular antigen on cancer cells and destroys them.

 Currently, scientists must engineer a new CAR protein for every new cancer antigen that scientists want to target.
 Researchers at Calibr, led by Director of Protein Sciences Travis Young, have devised a new system that could use the same CAR T-cell therapy to target many different tumors.
 The trick is adding adapter molecules, also known as antibody switches, which are proteins that bind the same CAR at one end but bind different cancer antigens at the opposite end.